Dr. Sbaitso: History

-Dr. Sbaitso was distributed with various sound cards manufactured by Creative Technology (the name was an acronym for Sound Blaster Acting Intelligent Text to Speech Operator) in the early 1990s.
+Dr. Sbaitso was distributed with various sound cards manufactured by Creative Technology in the early 1990s.

+The text-to-speech engine used is a version of Monologue, which was developed by First Byte Software.
+Monologue is a later release of First Byte's "SmoothTalker" software from 1984.

 The program "conversed" with the user as if it were a psychologist, though most of its responses were along the lines of "WHY DO YOU FEEL THAT WAY?" rather than any sort of complicated interaction.
 When confronted with a phrase it could not understand, it would often reply with something such as "THAT'S NOT MY PROBLEM."
 Dr. Sbaitso repeated text out loud that was typed after the word "SAY."
 Repeated swearing or abusive behavior on the part of the user caused Dr. Sbaitso to "break down" in a "PARITY ERROR" before resetting itself.
-The same would happen, if the user types "say parity."
+The same would happen, if the user types "SAY PARITY."

 The program introduced itself with the following lines: